spyder-ide/spyder-api-docs/docs/plugin_development.rst

    6 - Not open source
    Choose from 1, 2, 3, 4, 5, 6 [1]: 1

-After ``cookicutter`` finishes its job, you'll get the following tree structure in your repository.
+After ``cookicutter`` finishes its job, you'll get the following tree structure in your repository:

 .. code-block:: text